openvinotoolkit/docker_ci/get-started.md

   -u, --package_url URL  Package external or local url, use http://, https://, ftp:// access scheme or relative <root_project> local path
 ```

+**Note:** This is required that OpenVINO package is named in the right way, which is,
+distribution type (runtime, dev) and build number (e.g., 2019.4.420) have to be part of the URI,
+for example, `openvino_dev_2019.3.376.tgz` fits the requirements, while `ov_R3.tgz` is not.
+Otherwise, you should specify `--distribution` and `--product_version` directly.

 Specify the product package source and install type:
 ```cmd
   -s, --source {url,local}  Source of the package: external URL or relative <root_project> local path.
 By default: url.